asamy/ksm/README.md

    **not** required, note: you can use `git commit --signoff` instead of writing manually.
 See also Linux kernel contribution guidelines for more perks):
 ```
-vmx: fix issue with xxx
+vmx: fix issue with arg

 Write as much as you would like as needed or point to some issue, although
 writing is prefered, or even comments in the code itself is much better.